 In the case of a marquee or storage tent with a side height of 2 metres, the distance between the ground anchor and the pavilion should be roughly 2 metres, so that an angle of 45 degrees is created when the ratchet straps are tensioned.
 Secure the ground anchorage to the tent frame via the tensioning belts and fix the belt tension with ratchet tensioners.
 Position the belt over the tent, being careful to protect the tent fabric from damage.
 For best results, try to ensure that the belt doesn't twist.
 Use the S-Hooks to hook the straps to the anchors and then use the adjustable belt tensioner (ratchet) to lock in the correct tension.
 The belt tension should be firm without putting an excess load on the tent frame and wear on the tarpaulin.
 We advise checking the belt tension regularly and retensioning the straps when necessary.

 At House of Tents we also have options for you to firmly tie pop up gazebos to the ground.
-This set includes storm straps with a length of 10 metres and a belt span of roughly 50 mm, ratchet tensioners, 40 cm long pegs and a carry bag.
+This set includes storm straps with a length of 10 metres and a belt span of roughly 50 mm, ratchet tensioners and 40 cm long pegs.
 When storing your automobile, the stability of the portable garage is naturally an important consideration.
 Therefore, on this page you will find a specific set of tension belts designed for use with our portable garages.
 The ground pegs of this 50 mm wide belt set are 60 cm long and also consist of a full steel profile.
 In total, this storm protection set for tent garages has 4 ground anchors, each 60 cm long, 2 ratchet tensioners and 2 storm straps with hooks on the ends approximately 15 metres in length.
 Now you have a mobile shelter for your car that is not only waterproof, weatherproof and a much cheaper alternative to rented indoor spaces, but a structure that is also extremely stable.

 What do you do if you are not allowed to drill into the ground or you want to be more mobile, without having to untie the straps, and tie them again when you move the tent?
 In these cases you should consider an alternative for keeping your tent safe and grounded.
 The solution: Special ground fixings for pop up gazebos, marquees and storage tents from House of Tents.